athypar01/takeHome/README.md

 - Icons -- A module to display material-icons & non-material icons in the component
 - Layout -- A container module to control the layout of the application
 - Mock-api-data -- A module that holds mock-data to demonstrate the POC for the application.
-- Mock-api-requests -- A module to mock the GET, POST, PUT, DELETE API requests.
+- Mock-api-requests -- A module to mock the GET, POST, PUT, PATCH, DELETE API requests.
 - Shared Folder - Global folder for the assets, styles, and environment.
 - User -- Core module for this application that CRUD operation of the frndsApp.